Skip to content

 • DASH Jr. NBA Basketball Camp (grades 1-4)

 DASH Sports Jr. NBA basketball camps provide players with a well-rounded basketball experience covering a broad range of skills training and skill-based games.
 Players will be taught how to properly shoot, pass, dribble, and play defense in a fun and positive environment.
 Each player will have the option to order a jersey during registration.
 You'll receive a customized Jr. NBA/WNBA jersey of your favorite team with your name and number on the jersey.
 Registration with jersey is $105.
-Registration without jersey is $75.
-Deadline to order a jersey is November 14 at noon.
+Deadline to order a jersey was November 17 at noon, *Registration is now $75 for activity only, NO jersey included.*

 • DASH Volleyball (ages 7-12)